How to Teach a Dog to Stay

 Other ways to make the stay harder for your dog

-You can make things more interesting by including short periods where you are actually out of the dog’s sight and building on those.
-Your disappearance is another form of ‘distraction, and each time you add some new distraction, you need to make it easy for the dog to succeed by staying closer to him.
-So for example, you could sit your dog next to a tree and step behind it for a couple of seconds keeping the stay really short so that the only new challenge is not being able to see you
+You can make things more interesting by including short periods where you are actually out of your dog’s sight and building on those.
+Your disappearance is another form of ‘distraction, and each time you add some new distraction, you need to make it easy for your dog to succeed by staying closer to him.

 Up until now, you have trained well away from serious distractions.
 However, it is now time to grasp the nettle and get to work on these.
 The two biggest challenges for many Labradors when left on the stay, is the presence of other dogs and people.

-Teach your dog to stay when there are other people in your home
+Teach a dog to stay when there are other people in your home

 Many Labradors are extremely friendly and find it very hard to sit still when an exciting visitor approaches them.
 To train your dog not to move in these situations, you are going to need some helpers.